Soul food health trends: Soul food with low sugar

 Desserts with high sugar are commonly consumed for hedonistic rewards, especially among women.
 However, high sugar intake tends to increase risk of obesity, type 2 diabetes, hypertension, cardio-metabolic diseases and compromised oral health.

 Soul food with low fat

-Although low-fat and nonfat contain more sugar than regular products, the UK government announced guidelines that encourage people to consume low-fat products for the aim of reducing cholesterol and saturated fat in the diet.
+Although low-fat and nonfat products contain more sugar than regular products, the UK government announced guidelines that encourage people to consume low-fat products for the aim of reducing cholesterol and saturated fat in the diet.

-When preparing recipes, spices and herbs can be used to replace sodium and fat for flavour enhancers.
-Soups are one of good examples with low fat but satisfying.
-Firstly, they are quick and easy to prepare.
-Some of them are only need to be boiled with water and simple spices, such as pumpkin soup, tomato and egg soup, etc. They have significantly less calories and also convenient and cost-effective.
-Secondly, since soups can be cooked with various vegetables or meat, such as pork ribs and carrot soup, chicken soup with spinach, etc. that provide different kinds of nutrition that people need.
+Spices and herbs can be used to enhance flavor while reducing added sodium and fat.
+Soups can be prepared with a variety of vegetables, meats, and other ingredients, with their nutritional content varying according to the recipe.

-Moreover, seen as a comfort food in history, soups help lessen cold symptoms and warm the soul, especially in Winter.
+Moreover, seen as a comfort food in history, soups help lessen cold symptoms and warm the soul, especially in winter.
 As Elizabeth Arndt said, soup increases the feeling of fullness while reducing the total calorie intake.
 Besides, soups with chowders and stews effectively help meet the recorded daily needs for fiber, protein, vitamins and minerals, thus having positive effects on people's health and wellbeing.